JuliaLang/julia/doc/devdocs/types.rst

 -------------------------------------------------------

 It's perhaps easiest to conceive of Julia's type system in terms of sets.
-A concerete type corresponds to a single entity in the space of all possible types; an abstract type refers to a collection (set) of concrete types.  ``Any`` is a type that describes the entire universe of possible types; ``Integer`` is a subset of ``Any`` that includes
+A concrete type corresponds to a single entity in the space of all possible types; an abstract type refers to a collection (set) of concrete types.  ``Any`` is a type that describes the entire universe of possible types; ``Integer`` is a subset of ``Any`` that includes